-In its interaction with applications, particularly in media interchange, Viinex sticks to ISO-standardized protocols and media formats.
-Viinex provides access to recorded video in such formats as MP4, MPEG TS, and in form of raw stream, which is convenient for a number of video processing applications.
-Internally, Viinex stores and manages video archive as a sequence of MP4 files named and arranged across subfolders, according to the video origin and timestamps, in a transparent and obvious manner.
-This allows, in case of necessity, for a user to operate on video archive by standard means, such as common media players (for example if media containing video archive is detached from the computer where the client software was installed and brought to another standard PC with no additional software).
+Viinex adheres to ISO-standardized protocols and media formats in its interaction with applications, particularly in media interchange.
+It provides access to recorded video in formats such as MP4 and MPEG TS and in raw stream form, making it convenient for a number of video processing applications.
+Internally, Viinex stores and manages the video archive as a sequence of MP4 files named and arranged across subfolders according to video origin and timestamps, allowing for easy operation on the video archive by standard means.

-Viinex is typically deployed as a service/daemon in the operating system, however there is an option for integrating software to control over the lifecycle of Viinex instance.
+Viinex is designed as a software development kit (SDK), meaning that all of its functionality is available via a programming interface.
+Viinex is typically deployed as a service/daemon in the operating system, but there is an option for integrating software to control the lifecycle of a Viinex instance.

 Viinex’s programming interface is a set of HTTP calls that take JSON documents of a terse and simple structure or media data as input and output.
 Viinex adheres to the REST approach when building the API.
 Remote calls to Viinex are stateless, meaning that the server maintains no state or context for a specific client.

 Viinex’s API is suitable for use from multiple programming languages, including Java, Objective C or Swift, PHP, node.js, C#, Python, and also from Delphi or C++.
 Its API doesn’t require its clients to link against native libraries, use additional transport protocols (except HTTP), or data formats (except JSON).